-The fee to purchase a double niche in the columbarium is $3,800.
-See below for financing options.
+The fee to purchase a double niche in the columbarium is $4,500.
+There are no single niche options.
+See below for what the fee covers and financing options.

 What is included in the fee?

-The niche fee includes opening and closing the niche for inurnment and perpetual care.
-Each niche will accomodate two urns.
-The fee does not cover the cost of cremation, urns, or inscription for the niche plaque.
+The niche fee includes opening and closing the niche for inurnment, two urns, two top of urn engravings, two engraved niche faceplates, and perpetual care.
+Each niche will accommodate two urns.
+The fee does not cover the cost of cremation.

 May I finance the fees?

 Yes.
-Fees may be financed at zero interest over a period of 24 months.
-A $500 deposit is required.
+A $900 deposit is required.
+The remaining amount may be financed at $300/month for 12 months with 0% interest.
 You will not be able to select a niche location or inurn anyone in the columbarium until the fee has been paid in full.
-Please contact Jennifer Rawlinson at 972.996.0146 to request a payment plan.
+Financing is an option on the online application.

 May I select the niche location?

 Currently we are allowing purchasers to select their niche location.
-However, at some point in time, niche assignments will be managed by the Columbarium Committee and will be assigned on a first-come-first-served basis.
+However, at some point in time, niche assignments may be managed by the Church Business Office/Board of Trustees and assigned on a first-come-first-served basis.